guardian/security-hq/hq/README.md

 ### Running project
 From the root of the project:

-1. Run sbt and ensure that it will have access to the application configuration:
+1. Get Security Janus credentials.

-`$ ./sbt`
+1. Run sbt: `$ ./sbt`

-2. Select the project that you want to run:
-`sbt:security-hq> project hq`
+1. Select the project that you want to run: `sbt:security-hq> project hq`

-3. Start the application:
+1. Start the application: `sbt:security-hq> run`
-`sbt:security-hq> run`

 Once the sever has started, the webapp is accessible at [https://security-hq.local.dev-gutools.co.uk/](https://security-hq.local.dev-gutools.co.uk/)